You are here: Ideas > Film & TV

 Surrey's showreel includes: the iconic Guildford Cathedral was used in the first Omen (1977); the heathlands of Chobham Common welcomed Lawrence of Arabia (1962); the ancient woodland of Bourne Wood near Farnham has featured in blockbusters such as Gladiator (2000), Robin Hood (2010), The Golden Compass (2007) and Jack and the Giant Killer (2012); Virginia Water has featured in a number of the Harry Potter films; Waverley Abbey near Farnham was the backdrop for 28 Days Later (2002), Hot Fuzz (2007) and The Mummy (2017); Surrey’s County Hall in Kingston has featured in scenes from Midsomer Murders, Poirot, Call the Midwife, Downton Abbey and more; and the chocolate box cottages of Shere, which gained attention in The Holiday (2006) with Cameron Diaz and Kate Winslet.

-A number of James Bond films have also been shot here over the years, with Dame Judi Dench among our county's most famous residents.
-These include Skyfall (2012) which saw the building of a Scottish manor house and helicopter attacks at Hankley Common.
+A number of James Bond films have also been shot in Surrey over the years, with Dame Judi Dench among our county's most famous residents.
+These include Skyfall (2012), which saw the building of a Scottish manor house and helicopter attacks at Hankley Common.

 On location in Surrey